Our Milan Tour Guide

 The city center is between the following metro stations: Missori, Castello, Montenapoleone, and San Babila.

-If centrally located hotels are too expensive and you prefer to stay a little further out, make sure it’s close to a metro station so you can quickly get to the historic center, where most of Milan’s landmarks are.
+If centrally located hotels are too expensive and you prefer to stay a little further out, ensure the hotel is close to a metro station to quickly reach the historic center, where most of Milan’s landmarks are.

 Note: If you are looking for suitable accommodations, find valuable deals here.

-Note: If you’d like to learn more about the areas to stay in Milan, please read our related article.
+Note: If you’d like to learn more about the areas where you should stay in Milan, please read our related article.

 Stay Safe in Milan